 Clinical Operations Coordinator Jobs in USA with Visa Sponsorship

-Clinical Operations Coordinators manage clinical trial logistics, site coordination, and regulatory compliance, roles that consistently qualify as specialty occupations under H-1B and E-3 visas.
+Clinical Operations Coordinators manage clinical trial logistics, site coordination, and regulatory compliance, roles that consistently qualify as specialty occupations under H-1B visa and E-3 visas.
 Employers across academic medical centers, CROs, and biopharma companies sponsor these positions, particularly for candidates with life sciences degrees and trial coordination experience.

 See All Clinical Operations Coordinator JobsOverview